WHAT IS EJI?

 June 14-18, 2021 (with sessions taking place from 12-1:30 p.m.
 EDT each day).

 WHERE WILL THE PROGRAM TAKE PLACE?

-The program will take place on the Columbia University campus in New York City.
+The program will take place virtually.

 The program strives to impart specialist knowledge that will help reporters look deeper at the stories they cover in a more holistic, integrated way.
 While we do not expect participants will emerge as experts in the topics addressed, they should have greater awareness of said topics and how they relate, thus creating the potential for fuller stories in the future.